sensu/sensu-docs/content/sensu-go/5.0/reference/silencing.md

 {{< /highlight >}}

 ### Deleting silencing entries
-To delete a silencing entry, you will need to provide its id.
-Subscription only silencing entry ids will be similar to this:
+To delete a silencing entry, you will need to provide its name.
+Subscription only silencing entry names will be similar to this:
 {{< highlight json >}}
 {
-  "id": "appserver:*"
+  "name": "appserver:*"
 }
 {{< /highlight >}}

-Check only silencing entry ids will be similar to this:
+Check only silencing entry names will be similar to this:
 {{< highlight json >}}
 {
-  "id": "*:mysql_status"
+  "name": "*:mysql_status"
 }
 {{< /highlight >}}

 [1]: ../events/#attributes
+[2]: ../rbac#namespaces
+[3]: #metadata-attributes